 He was named to the Short List of Finalists in the Pirate's Alley Faulkner Society's 2010, 2012, and 2013 Literary Competitions.

 His son Franklin V. Cox III is the President of Pecan Productions Studios, a multimedia company in Atlanta.
-His daughter Carolina Cox Medlin lives in Destin, Florida with her husband Michael, Carver, 3 years old, and infant daughter Eloise.
+His daughter Carolina Cox lives in Destin, Florida with her son Carver, 7, and daughter Eloise, 4.